 The Venus Flytrap's reputation for being difficult to grow is undeserved.
 Follow this guide and you'll soon be growing huge, healthy specimens of this magnificent plant.

-The Venus flytrap has a very limited native range, growing only in the coastal bogs of North and South Carolina.
+There is only one species of Venus flytrap, and its scientific name is Dionaea muscipula.
+It has a very limited native range, growing only in the coastal bogs of North and South Carolina.
 Habitat destruction has endangered its survival, and it's believed to be extinct in several of its native counties.
 Well-intentioned horticulturists have introduced the plant to new areas (so-called 'exotic' populations), but these efforts are ill-advised and likely to cause more harm than good.

-Remember, it is illegal to collect (i.e. dig up) Venus flytraps from the wild!
-Instead, you should buy them from reputable nurseries (such as from me, if you're in the UK).
+Remember, it is illegal to collect (i.e. dig up) Venus flytraps from the wild.
+Instead, you should buy them from reputable nurseries (see below!).

 Hover for more detail, and use the controls on the left to zoom.